ghinwa-mj/personal-website/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2017-01-06"
   date_end = ""
-  description = "Dr. Basil Fuleihan graduated from AUB in 1984 with a BA in economics.
+  description = " This is awarded to the graduating student with a BA in economics with the highest average over his/her period of study at AUB.
+Dr. Basil Fuleihan graduated from AUB in 1984 with a BA in economics.
 He went on to earn a master’s degree at Yale University and a doctorate at Columbia University.
 He returned to Lebanon in 1993 to embark on a 12-year political career and advised many of Lebanon’s leading politicians.
 He was appointed minister of economy and trade and elected a member of Parliament in 2000.
-A prominent economist and politician, Fuleihan was tragically killed by the bomb blast that assassinated former Prime Minister Rafic Hariri on February 14, 2005.
-This award was established by his friends in 2015 and is awarded to the graduating student with a BA in economics with the highest average over his/her period of study at AUB"
+A prominent economist and politician, Fuleihan was tragically killed by the bomb blast that assassinated former Prime Minister Rafic Hariri on February 14, 2005."

 [[item]]
   organization = "American University of Beirut"